KonukantiLaxman/Bytecode_projects/ATM console project/README.md

   - amounts greater than balance (rejected)
 - Test deposit by adding funds and verifying balance update.
 - Test PIN change flow and confirm old PIN no longer works.

-## Contributing
-Contributions are welcome.
-Please:
-1. Fork the repo
-2. Create a feature branch
-3. Open a pull request with a clear description of changes

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.